How to have Emails Skip the Inbox (Archive)

 That's it!
 Now, those emails will bypass your inbox and be marked as read in your archive.

-How to Skip the Inbox with Block Sender
+How to Archive Emails with Block Sender

 While Gmail's filter system works for many use-cases, there are also limitations to it, like a lack of advanced blocking criteria and having to recreate the filter for every account you own.